DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
+- The project introduction and context were adapted from the Code Institute’s project template.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+- The deployment steps were referenced from [Heroku’s Python documentation](https://devcenter.heroku.com/articles/python-support).

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- Cherry leaf images were sourced from the [Kaggle dataset](https://www.kaggle.com/codeinstitute/cherry-leaves) provided by Code Institute.
+- Icons and visual elements in the dashboard were sourced from [Font Awesome](https://fontawesome.com/).

 ## Acknowledgements (optional)

-- Thank the people who provided support throughout this project.
+- Thanks to Code Institute for providing the dataset and project framework, and to Kaggle for hosting the dataset.
+Special thanks to my mentors and peers for their guidance and support throughout the project.